 Genus: Ketupa (Fish Owls)

-Fish owls are found in Asia, with species including the eastern screech owl, the Blakiston’s fish owl, and brown fish owl.
+Fish owls are found in Asia, and species include the eastern screech owl, the Blakiston’s fish owl, and the brown fish owl.
 As their name suggests, their primary diet consists of fish captured using keen eyesight and powerful talons.

 Genus: Scotopelia (Fishing Owls)